Freyj/Fluffy-Hero-Maker/README.md

 * Also, I sometimes forget to use the python things, and reinvent the wheel for no reason

 ## Licensing
-Not exactly sure yet how I license this, so for now, it's ALL MINE and you're allowed to look at it and be amazed (or shocked).
+Not exactly sure yet how I license this, so for now, it's a mess.
-(keeping this as a note for later : https://www.gnu.org/licenses/gpl-howto.html).
 * https://dnd.wizards.com/articles/features/systems-reference-document-srd for the SRD document,
 *  The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2008 Far Future Enterprises.
  (CF : http://www.farfuture.net/FFEFairUsePolicy2008.pdf)